Skurken2/translation/README.md

-translation
+Translations System v1.0
 ===========

-A translation resource for MTA:SA
+A very small translation resource for MTA:SA, scripted in MoonScript

+With this resource you can easily implement multilinguality in your script and interfaces.